eduardoagarcia/shef/README.md

 Bash scripting is a powerful and valid approach for shell automation.
 Shef isn't designed to replace bash scripts, but rather provides a toolkit that compliments bash when you need specific features.

-Shef implements some common tooling like built-in support for interactive prompts, conditional logic, and command piping.
+Shef implements some common tooling like built-in support for interactive prompts, background task management, and CLI process standardization.
 This structured approach can simplify certain tasks that might require more verbose code in bash.

 Consider Shef as another tool in your automation toolkit.
 Absolutely use bash scripts when they're the right fit, and reach for Shef when its features align with your specific needs.